tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

 11. Run the following command to create an instance of Spring Cloud Config Server with settings from config.json **note: service name and type may be different depending on platform/operator configuration**

-    ```
+    ```bat
     cf create-service p-config-server standard myConfigServer -c .\config.json
     ```

 12. You are ready to now “push” your application.
-Create a file at the root of your application name it manifest.yml and edit it as follows:
+Create a file at the root of your application name it manifest.yml and edit it to match the snippet below.
+The settings in this file instruct the cloud foundry cli how to stage and deploy your application.

     ```yml
     ---